hasura/graphql-engine/docs/graphql/manual/deployment/docker/updating.rst

   :depth: 1
   :local:

-This guide will help you update Hasura GraphQL engine running with Docker.
+This guide will help you update the Hasura GraphQL engine running with Docker.
 This guide assumes that you already have Hasura GraphQL engine running with Docker.

 Step 1: Check the latest release version